Apples to Apples - The Myth of New Construction or Remodeling Cost per Square Foot

 All Rooms Are Not Created Equal:

 Some rooms are much more expensive than others.
-For example, kitchens contain expensive items like cabinets, appliances and countertops.
-They have more electric lights, power hook-ups, gas and plumbing connections, and tile backsplashes.
-Bathrooms contain a lot of plumbing piping and fixtures, tile floors and walls.
-Kitchen, bathrooms, and theatres are the most expensive rooms in any house; and price per s.f. is way higher in these rooms when building or remodeling.
+Kitchens contain the expensive items of cabinets, appliances, flooring, lighting, and countertops.
+They have more lights, power hook-ups, gas and plumbing connections, and tile or granite or Quartz counters and backsplashes.
+Bathrooms contain a lot of plumbing piping and fixtures, tile floors, tile showers, tubs, and walls.
+Kitchens and bathrooms, and theatres are the most expensive rooms; and price per s.f. is way higher in these rooms when building or remodeling.For example, kitchens can cost $5,000 p.s.f., while a living room might only be $300 p.s.f.

-The lower cost rooms in your house are rooms that are built within the roof structure, i.e., the attic, garage or a basement (if you live in a part of the country with basements).
+The lower cost rooms in your house are rooms that are built within the roof structure, i.e., the attic, garage, or a basement (if you live in a part of the country with basements).
 The shape of a roof over a room with a flat ceiling creates an attic space that is going to be constructed whether you finish off the attic or not.
 Because most houses have a sloped roof, an attic is the by-product.

 The steeper the roof, the greater the volume of space created within the attic.
 For example, a 10/12 roof pitch will have 80% more storage space than a 6/12 roof pitch.
 Finishing off attic space is very economical.
-This is also true with a basement space.
-If your site or climate dictates that you build a basement, adding heat and air conditioning, an electrical system, drywall, paint, and a floor finish can often be done for a much lower cost than the average cost per square foot of the rest of the house.

-There are several other things that affect the construction cost of building or remodeling your home without actually adding square footage.
+There are several other things that affect the construction cost of building or remodeling your home without adding square footage.
 The type of construction, the exterior wall surface materials, the appointments, finishes, and equipment within the house, and the building site are big factors.

 A house built with a poured concrete basement, 2×6 stud walls, a slate roof, and a high efficiency heating and air conditioning system will be a lot more costly than one built on a concrete slab with 2×4 stud walls, an asphalt roof, and a basic heat pump.

-A house built on a steep slope will cost more than one built on flat land.
+A house built on a steep slope will cost more than one built on flat land because of piered walls, stepped footings, or retaining walls.
 All of these houses could be exactly the same square footage, but the constructions cost, and their cost per square foot, would vary wildly.
-Each of these are excellent examples of why you should not put much faith into an “apples to apples” exercise.